The Measured Scoop

 Can I boil the potatoes whole?

 Some feel that leaving the potatoes whole will make them even creamier because less water seeps into the flesh.
-I would start testing the doneness at around 15 minutes of boiling.
+I would start testing for doneness around 15 minutes after boiling.

 A close up view of mashed potatoes.